luistorres9809/Survey-Analysis-for-Predicting-Mental-Health-in-the-Tech-Industry/README.md

 ---

-# 2.Objective
+# Machine Learning Model

-Train a supervised machine learning algorithm to estimate the likelihood of an employee needing mental health treatment based on professional and personal profile information collected through OSMI surveys.

-### 2.1 Specific objectives:
-- Study real data of mental health within a technological environment.
-- Clean and transform the data for analysis.
-- Train multiple supervised models.
-- Analyze their performance using tools such as GridSearchCV and metrics such as Accuracy and ROC-AUC.
-- Make inferences and draw actionable conclusions.
+## Overview
+This project implements a machine learning model using Python to analyze patterns in data and generate predictions.
+The project focuses on data preprocessing, feature engineering, model training, and evaluation.

+## Technologies
+- Python
+- Pandas
+- NumPy
+- Scikit-learn
+- Jupyter Notebook

+## Workflow
+1. Data loading and exploration
+2. Data preprocessing and cleaning
+3. Feature engineering
+4. Model training
+5. Model evaluation

+## Results
+The trained model was evaluated using standard machine learning metrics such as accuracy, precision, recall, or RMSE depending on the task.

+## Project Structure